The Kidde Wet Chemical Fire Discharge System offers fire protection for commercial kitchen applications, including appliances and ventilation systems.

 Upon system alarm notification, all personnel must evacuate the protected space.
 Failure to do so may result in temporary respiratory difficulties, disorientation, or personal injury.

-Wet chemical fire extinguishing agent is considered nontoxic, but is classified as a skin/eye irritant, and may cause temporary irritation to the eyes, skin, or respiratory system.
+Wet chemical fire extinguishing agents are considered nontoxic but are classified as skin/eye irritants, which may cause temporary irritation to the eyes, skin, or respiratory system.
 Avoid unnecessary exposure.

 No unusual cleanup procedure is required.
 After the appliances have completely cooled, the residue from the discharge may be cleaned up with a wet cloth or sponge.
 Wear rubber gloves while cleaning.
 If skin or eyes come in contact with the agent, flush thoroughly with water.

 APC wet agent is electrically conductive.
-To avoid electric shock, de-energise all electric circuits to appliances, outlets, and wiring by disconnecting or turning off the electric power at the main fuse or circuit breaker box.
-Do not clean up APC wet agent or touch electric appliances, outlets, power cords, or other wiring with electrical power on.
+To avoid electric shock, de-energise all electrical circuits, including appliances, outlets, and wiring, by disconnecting or turning off the power at the main fuse or circuit breaker box.
+Do not clean up the APC wet agent or touch electric appliances, outlets, power cords, or other wiring with electrical power on.

 The Wet Chemical system holds UL and ULC listings as a pre-engineered system.

-The classification of fire is defined as the following:
+The classification of fire is defined as follows:

-Note: Kidde Wet Chemical system is suited for Class K type of fire.
+Note: The Kidde Wet Chemical system is suited for Class K fires.

-The system utilises stored pressure agent gas cylinders, powder-coated, welded mild-steel shell conforming to DOT/TC specification 4BW/4BA construction and NFPA standards.
-The valve is forged brass with nickel plating.
-The plating and cylinder coating makes it corrosion resistant.
+The system utilises stored pressure agent gas cylinders, powder-coated, welded mild-steel shells conforming to DOT/TC specification 4BW/4BA construction and NFPA standards.
+The valve is made of forged brass with a nickel plating.
+The plating and cylinder coating make it resistant to corrosion.

-The system can be activated mechanically from manual release, thermo-bulb links, and fusible links.
-The system can be activated electrically with a 24 Vdc compatible alarm control panel that is tested and listed with the Kidde XV Control System.
+The system can be activated manually, by thermo-bulb links, and by fusible links.
+The system can be activated electrically using a 24 Vdc compatible alarm control panel that has been tested and listed with the Kidde XV Control System.
 Both automatic detection and manual release devices are used on control panels.

 Other actuations are available, such as mechanical gas valve closure or dry contacts for annunciation and electrical shutdowns.